Keeping the Club in Front During the Swing (WEB 9)

 Notice that my hands are on the right center of my chest as I grip the club.
 This is a position where the club is in front of me at the top of my backswing.

 Note the differences in these illustrations.
-All I did here was change my stance width so my Power Spot did not match my Stance Width and the club moved behind me in the back swing.
+All I did here was change my Power Spots.
+They did not match and the club moved behind me in the back swing.
 Why is this important.
 When the club is in front of you, the clubface will be square to the target line the longest.
-When the club is behind you at the top of your swing, you will either be over or under the plane in the downswing.
-When you are under or over the plane in the downswing there will be a re-routing of the club to impact with a miss of a less than "ideal" angle of attack, a thin or a fat shot and / or a flight that is left or right of the intended target.
+When the club is behind you at the top of your swing, you will either be over or under the plane in the downswing and the clubface will be rotated open or closed.
+When you are under or over the plane in the downswing there will be a re-routing of the club to impact, a less than "ideal" angle of attack, a thin or a fat shot and / or a flight that is left or right of the intended target.

 Each set up position has to be learned and practiced independent of the others.
 This video shows the long term goal of this practice.